Experience Volunteering Opportunities in Environmental Sustainability In Selangor

 Later the practice expanded to other regions in the Asian and African countries.

-There was an increase in middle-class citizens who seek unusual traveling experiences.
+There was an increase in middle-class citizens who seek unusual travelling experiences.

 Volunteer tourism has become increasingly popular with the impact of global disasters – tsunamis and earthquakes, and people feel compelled to race to help.